rclone/rclone/docs/content/docs.md

 If the destination does not support server-side copy or move, rclone will fall back to the default behaviour and log an error level message to the console.

-Note: Encrypted destinations are not supported by `--track-renames`.
+Encrypted destinations are not currently supported by `--track-renames` if `--track-renames-strategy` includes `hash`.

 Note that `--track-renames` is incompatible with `--no-traverse` and that it uses extra memory to keep track of all the rename candidates.